UBC-CIC/student-advising-assistant/docs/DeveloperGuide.md

 5. Run `flask --app application --debug run` to run the app in debug mode (Optionally, specify the port with `-p <port num>`)

 ### Using PGVector locally

-If using the RDS PGVector to store documents, some setup will be required to access the it while developing locally since the RDS db is hidden within a VPC.
+If using the RDS PGVector to store documents, some setup will be required to access the it while developing locally since the DB is within a VPC.
+Follow this [guide](https://reflectoring.io/connect-rds-byjumphost/) here to create the bastion host only.
+At the step where you create the keypair, name your key-pair `bastion-host` so that a file called `bastion-host.pem` can be downloaded to your local machine.
+Make sure you create the ec2 bastion host in a public subnet, with public ipv4 address enabled.
+In the bastion host's security group, only allow inbound connection from your local device's public ipv4 address.
+To do that, type "What's my ip" in google search and you will see the ip address.
+Then in the security group, specify `<your-ip>/32` as Source.
+If you change your location, or your ip address is not static, you would have to update that value with the correct value.

 - Modify the `.env` file in the root of `/flask_app`
     - Add these variables:
         ```
-        EC2_PUBLIC_IP=<insert ip>
-        EC2_USERNAME=<insert username>
+        EC2_PUBLIC_IP=<public-ipv4-of-the-bastion-host>
+        EC2_USERNAME=ec2-user # default ec2 username
         SSH_PRIV_KEY=bastion-host.pem
         ```
     - Also ensure that `MODE=dev` is in the `.env`
 - Add the `bastion-host.pem` file in the root of `/flask_app`
-    - *details about how to get the file*
-- Connect to a VPN within the set of allowed IP addresses for your bastion host
-    - *details about this*
 - Restart the flask app, it should now be able to use the `pgvector` retriever with connection to RDS

 ### Docker Container